Lee Miglin: Life and career

+Personal life

+In 1959, Miglin married 20-year-old Marilyn Klecka, a Roman Catholic of Czech descent.
+Klecka, a successful entrepreneur known as the Queen of Makeovers, established a prominent perfume and cosmetics company and appeared on the Home Shopping Network.
+Miglin and his wife had two children together: Marlena (born 1968) and Duke Miglin (born 1971).
+Their son would become an actor.
+In the late 1970s, Miglin joined his wife in conducting an independent two-year study of perfume when she was first considering launching her own fragrance line.

+Miglin was an automobile collector, collecting vintage cars.
+Miglin was a licensed pilot, and owned more than one private aircraft, as well as a helicopter.

+Miglin contributed more than $100,000 to Richard M. Daley's successful campaign in the 1989 Chicago mayoral election.

+Death

-Miglin was murdered on May 4, 1997, by the spree killer Andrew Cunanan.
+Miglin was murdered on May 4, 1997, by the serial killer Andrew Cunanan.
 Miglin's body was found in the garage of his home in Chicago's Gold Coast Historic District.
 He had been bound at the wrists, and his head was bound with tape, with only a breathing space under his nostrils.
-He had been tortured with a saw and a screwdriver, his ribs had been broken, he had been beaten and stabbed, and his throat had been slashed with a gardener's bow saw.
+He had been tortured with a saw and a screwdriver, his ribs had been broken, he had been beaten and stabbed, and his throat had been slit with a gardener's bow saw.
 Cunanan was already wanted in Minneapolis for murdering his friend Jeffrey Trail and his own ex-lover David Madson a few days earlier.

 Legacy

 Miglin-Beitler Developments merged in 1998 with the New York City real estate Howard and Edward Milstein to form the Chicago-based firm Miglin Beitler Real Estate (MBRE).
 In 2022, it was announced that Houston-based Transwestern was acquiring the firm.
 Some of the properties developed by Miglin are today managed by Miglin Properties, LLC.